 Average Net Price: $16,205

-The Required Curriculum forms the first year of study and establishes a common foundation in the fundamental practices of business including finance, marketing, leadership, negotiation, operations, strategy, and more.
 All students participate in the same set of classes within their section of 90 colleagues, including FIELD, which complements case-method learning with smaller hands-on team projects, personal reflection, and global immersions.
 In addition to acquiring specific analytical and quantitative skills, students become acclimated to MBA Program standards of communication and collaboration, and develop strong, lasting relationships with one another.
-During the second year, students choose from an unparalleled range of elective courses to build on the basic concepts developed in the Required Curriculum.
-This portion of the program enables students to integrate the functional skills learned in the first year into an understanding of the firm as a total enterprise.
 Students may take any combination of courses—up to five courses per semester—and also have the opportunity to cross-register for courses in other select graduate programs.
+Some key classes you can expect to take include:

 Upon arrival at HBS, students are assigned to a specific “section”—a group of approximately 90 students with whom they will complete the Required Curriculum.
 The section’s rich mix of backgrounds, interests, experiences, and ambitions reflects the greater diversity of the class and much of the world as well.
-Section mates take their first-year classes together, sharing cases, classroom facilities, and their own dedicated team of faculty.
-Section faculty teach and manage the learning environment, using their own research and real-world experience to introduce innovative ideas and approaches to learning.
-In turn, students exercise their team-building and management skills to develop protocols for effective learning and shape the distinctive norms and personality of their sections.
 Through FIELD projects and global immersions, first-year students enrich their section experiences by participating in small, cross-section teams that change throughout the year, connecting participants to the broader HBS community.
-Harvard University is regionally accredited by the New England Association of Schools and Colleges, and Harvard Business School is accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 College Choice Score: 99.59